Born secret: Risks to media coverage of nuclear incidents

-Aryeh Neier, writing in 1980 for the Index on Censorship essay USA: Born classified, warned that the born-secret doctrine could be invoked to suppress reporting on nuclear accidents and contamination.
-As examples of incidents he believed were inadequately reported due to secrecy, Neier cited: plutonium releases at the Rocky Flats Plant near Denver, Colorado; the 1961 Goldsboro B-52 crash in North Carolina; and the 1966 Palomares B-52 crash in Spain, where a mid-air collision dropped thermonuclear weapons.
+Aryeh Neier, writing in 1980 for the Index on Censorship essay "USA: Born classified", warned that the born-secret doctrine could be invoked to suppress reporting on nuclear accidents and contamination.
+As examples of incidents he believed were inadequately reported due to secrecy, Neier cited three events.
+The Rocky Flats Plant near Denver, Colorado released plutonium and uranium into the atmosphere multiple times over years, including wastewater discharges.
+In the 1966 Palomares B-52 crash in Spain, a mid-air collision dropped undetonated thermonuclear weapons to the Earth.
 Following the 1966 B-52 crash, four bombs fell to earth; three were recovered on land near the fishing village of Palomares in the municipality of Cuevas del Almanzora, where the conventional explosives in two warheads detonated on impact, contaminating roughly 2 km2 with plutonium.
 The fourth bomb was located intact on the floor of the Mediterranean Sea after an 80-day search.
-Neier noted that the editors of The Progressive cited these incidents when challenging the born-secret doctrine in United States v.
-Progressive, Inc..